 Then choose public_html for the directory and select No index next to Choose a new indexing type.

 Another way to fix this is to upload an index.php file via your File Manager to the public_html folder.

 Headers Already Sent Error

 To fix this error, begin by downloading the wp-config.php file over again.
-Open the file in a text editor and make sure that the first line is <?php and the last line is ?> and that there is nothing after it.
-Save the file and re-upload it, then reload your page.
+Open it in a text editor and check that the first line is <?php and the last line is ?> with nothing after it.
+Save the file, re-upload it and reload the page.

 WordPress Site Page Looks Like Gibberish

 Error Connecting to Database